bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 - We also learnt how to use `sklearn`'s Multi-Layer Perceptron Classifier in machine learning.

-- We learned that they are many data preprocessing to be done before even starting to make and train the machine learning model.

 - Being exposed to the Multi-Layer Perceptron (MLP) Classifier using Scikit Learn.

 ## Conclusion